-All students will complete HIPAA training and submit proof of training by end of first week of classes prior to beginning clinical/practicum experiences.
+All students will complete HIPAA training and submit proof of training prior to beginning clinical/practicum experiences.
 A signed HIPAA confidentiality form will verify training and be kept in the student's file throughout the program.

 STUDENTS RIGHTS AND RESPONSIBILITIES